yakovmanshin/YMFF/README.md

 Have a look at [issues](https://github.com/yakovmanshin/YMFF/issues) to see the project’s current needs.
 Don’t hesitate to create new issues, especially if you intend to work on them yourself.

-If you’d like to discuss something else regarding YMFF (or not), contact [me](https://github.com/yakovmanshin) via email (the address is in the profile).
+If you’d like to discuss something else, contact [me](https://github.com/yakovmanshin) via email (the address is in the profile).

 ## License and Copyright
 YMFF is available under the terms of the Apache License, version 2.0.
 See the [LICENSE file](https://github.com/yakovmanshin/YMFF/blob/main/LICENSE) for details.